notofonts/noto-cjk/Sans/README.md

 for ASCII (U+0020 to U+007E) and the following characters: U+00A0, U+00A5,
 U+2011, and U+20A9.
 These come in two weights (Regular and Bold) for each of the five languages.
 These fonts have 'Mono' in the family name, e.g.
-'Noto Sans Mono CJK {HK, JP, KR, SC, TC}'.
+'Noto Sans Mono CJK {hk, jp, kr, sc, tc}'.

 ### Variable OTCs